PHPCompatibility/PHPCompatibility/.github/CONTRIBUTING.md

 --------------

 Before reporting a bug, you should check what sniff an error is coming from.
-Running `phpcs` with the `-s` flag will show the names of the sniffs with each error.
+Running `phpcs` with the `-s` flag will show the name of the sniff with each error.

 Bug reports containing a minimal code sample which can be used to reproduce the issue are highly appreciated as those are most easily actionable.